raspberrypilearning/party-pinata/en/step_3.md

 --- task ---

-**Test:** Run your project by clicking on the **green flag** above the stage.
+**Test:** Run your project by clicking on the **green flag** above the Stage.
 Click on the piñata as it swings to hear the boing sound.

 --- /task ---